 How Addiction Is Treated in Arizona Substance Abuse Programs

 Quality Arizona substance abuse programs, such as Recovery in Motion, address the addiction and its effects on the brain through treatment, which includes the following:

 - Cognitive behavioral therapy

 - Dual-diagnosis treatment

 Together, these therapies can help the individual recover from prolonged substance abuse and many of the effects on the brain can be healed.

 Recovery In Motion Arizona Substance Abuse Programs

-Recovery in Motion of Tucson provides dual-diagnosis treatment employing multiple evidence-based therapies within affordable and effective 90-day residential programs.
+Recovery in Motion of Tucson provides dual-diagnosis treatment employing multiple evidence-based therapies within affordable and effective addiction treatment programs.
 These programs combine as part of comprehensive treatment plans to help patients recover from substance abuse for the long term.